rcl-ssl/docs/portal/csr-info.md

 - The CSR Info may only contain words with common and capital letters (a-z, A-Z) and numbers (0 - 9).

 - Commas (,) are allowed in addresses only.
-Do NOT use fullstops or hyphens (-, _).
+Do NOT use fullstops (.) or hyphens (-, _).

 - Do NOT use characters such as accents (à), tildes(ã), special characters (&,$,#,etc.), language specific character (eg: ç , ô , å , etc.).

+{: .warning }
-**Failure to comply with this will result in an invalid X509 name.**
+Failure to comply with the above requirements will result in an invalid X509 name.